SimplGy/quizzler/README.md

 Crowd Quiz
 ==========

-Builds yes/no, true/false, and multiple choice quizzes from public content (twitter, facebook, whomever has the easiest API to work with.
-I don't think I should have to muck with OAuth to pull public content).
+Builds yes/no, true/false, and multiple choice quizzes from public content.

+Uses a facebook page right now, but could later work with Twitter or multiple pages with different categories of questions.